mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ### Narrow the project scope

 I didn't enforce the project scope aggressively enough.
 During the design phase, I let them go too far in redesigning the website when they were supposed to focus on just the logo, color scheme, and fonts.
-During the implementation phase, I let them start working on minor bugfixes before they made any progress on the redesign, which was the top priority.
+During the implementation phase, I should have been more aggressive in preventing them from working on minor bugfixes until they finished the redesign.

-Because they kept expanding the scope, it put me in a terrible negotiating position.
-It always felt like WebAgency was sitting on work that was 80% done
+Because WebAgency kept expanding the project scope, it put me in a terrible negotiating position.
+They were always sitting on work that was 80% done, but nothing was ever complete and usable.
+It meant that if I were to switch agencies, I'd lose a lot in rework by handing off lots of partially finished subtasks instead of having mostly complete work and only a few tasks in-progress.

 Normally, when I'm working with someone new, I give them small, narrowly defined tasks.
-As we get more experience working together, I expand the scope of what I give them.
+As we get more experience working together, I expand the scope of what I give them (TODO: link).
+That wasn't possible with WebAgency because I had to

 ### Structure for serial, incremental results